boldflight/BibleConverter/test_EPUB/output/Job.md

-And from a distance it catches the scent of battle, the thunderous shouting of commanders, and the battle cries. and spreads its wings toward the south?
+And from a distance it catches the scent of battle, the thunderous shouting of commanders, and the battle cries.

+[26] “Is it by your understanding that the hawk soars, and spreads its wings toward the south?
 [27] Is it at your command that the eagle soars, and builds its nest on high?